-Construction on the brand new 60,000-seat stadium at Burswood is well under way and is on schedule to be completed ahead of the start of the 2018 AFL season.
+THE NEW 60,000-seat Perth Stadium at Burswood is closing in on 50 per cent completion and is on track to be ready for the start of the 2018 AFL season.

 A pictorial timeline of the stadium's development follows.
 All photographs and information are courtesy of Perth Stadium.